 Garden Window Buying Advice

 Every state has numerous window providers specializing or carrying garden windows in their inventory.
-Some have national distribution reach where their products are made available in such stores are Home Depot.
+Some have a national distribution reach where their products are made available in such stores are Home Depot.

-Make a shortlist of suppliers of garden windows carrying the size, color and styling you want and call each one for price estimates.
+Make a shortlist of suppliers of garden windows carrying the size, color, and styling you want and call each one for price estimates.
 You should also decide whether you want a DIY window kit or be installed by professionals.

 Check out the warranty.
 Most reputable suppliers carry lifetime or 50-year limited warranties against factory defects as well as being transferable to new homeowners in case you decide to sell the house later on.

-How much do Garden Windows Cost?
+How Much Does Garden Windows Cost?

 You can get a 34″ x 36″ vinyl garden window with clear glass for a little over $1200.
-If you get grey glass or tempered glass %10-%15 will be taken off the final cost.
+If you get a grey glass or tempered glass %10-%15 will be taken off the final cost.
 A window of the same size and glass clarity with an aluminum frame will cost about $200 more than the vinyl.